grdw/grdw/_posts/2025-05-10-how-to-cheat-at-wordfeud.md

     }
 </style>

+> Editorial note: this article got written in 2022, but I never wrapped up this project (or this post) because it became to heady for my little noodle.
+All in all I still think it's worth posting if not for the beautiful little wordfeud tables I made in CSS. ✨ This post does end rather abruptly if you manage to make it all the way to the end.

 ### A story about Wordfeud
 I play Wordfeud with my dad, _just_ my dad.
 It's the only reason why that ad-riddled, scrabble-like game is on my phone.
 Recently I stumbled upon a paper [1] which described an algorithm on how to best play "Wordfeud", by making a bot.
 There are many similar papers and blog articles on the internet, and of course many Wordfeud-cheat applications (most of them also ad-riddled).
 I'll never cheat playing with my dad (I imagine proof is required now), but I am willing to admit that I've used one of those Wordfeud-word generators or anagram-solvers against other random contestants in the past.